 Eat and drink

-In just over two years Tomahawks has built its name on uncomplicated, tasty food.
+In just over three years Tomahawks has built its name on uncomplicated, tasty food.
 With a beer garden, a large, communal table and booths built out of repurposed materials, it’s a great spot to enjoy a burger.
 Their famous wagyu cheeseburger is a monster and menu favourite, but there’s also a curried roast pumpkin fritter burger and vegetarian side plates.
 Wash it down with one of their fun cocktails – we recommend the tiki sour or Jah Rastafari (rum, ginger, molasses, chilli, pineapple).
+Service and takeaway has paused at Tomahawks for now.

 Reed and Co Distillery